davisking/dlib/docs/README.txt

 	     <chm></chm> and <web></web> tags inside the XML though in
 	     cases where the two differ.

- - makesnapshot and makerel: These run makedocs as well as create tar and zip files of the project.
-They also run htmlhelp in wine to generate the chm help files.
+ - makerel:  Runs makedocs as well as creates tar and zip files of the project.
+	     It also runs htmlhelp in wine to generate the chm help files.
 	     Note that you will need to run docs/chm/htmlhelp/setup_htmlhelp.sh before it will work in wine.

 ======================== License for documentation files ========================